btbytes/typesetter-css/README.md

 To use Typesetter.css, follow these instructions:

-First, copy `typesetter.css` and `normalize.css` to a convenient place in your documentation tree.
+First, copy the contents of the `output` directory to a convenient place in your documentation tree.

 Then, add the following markup to the `<head>` element of each HTML document you want rendered with Typesetter.css:

     <link rel="stylesheet" href="typesetter.css">

+Make sure the `href` attribute points to the actual location of `typesetter.css`!

 Note: Typesetter.css is designed for standards-compliant web-browsers; to put your browser into the most standards-compliant rendering mode it has, make sure the HTML starts with the HTML5 doctype: